 I am a vegetarian.
 Do you use animal rennet?

 No, all Yellow Springs Farm cheeses are made only with vegetable rennet.
 We use only natural ingredients with no additives, and organic ingredients whenever it's practical.
-In addition, our goats browse pasture, and eat local hay and organic grains.
+In addition, our goats browse pasture, and eat local hay and grains.
 We do not use antibiotics or hormones in our dairy herd.
+In addition, our yogurt is gluten-free and vegetarian friendly-no gelatin added.

 Nubian Dairy Goats make Great Cheeses